partidodigitalpt/documentation/README.md

 # Docs

 ### Remote e-voting overview
-A paper submission to the ICEGOV 14th
+A paper submission to the 14th ICEGOV Conference

 ### Statutes for political parties supported by dapps
+An attempt to revise political party statutes in order to accomodate for the increased communication